"The First Time" - Understanding "Female Virginity" in the 21st Century

 Instead of being a subject, the woman should be in charge and lead the situation herself.
 There would not be discomfort or pain when she controls the position, listens to her body's subtle messages, and takes care of the insertion herself.

-Regardless of the sensual activities you prepare for, getting familiar with your anatomy and pleasures is the most important thing
+Regardless of the sensual activities you prepare for, getting familiar with your own anatomy and pleasures is the most important thing

 Getting married?
 Find out more at https://docnoor.com to schedule a consultation with sexologist Christina Lindea alone or with your partner to discover how to make your first sexual experience pleasurable and fun.